 My old friend Alphee Lavoie has been very active in doing statistical astrological research as well.
 Here’s a link to his group of astrological investigators—known to the world as the ‘gators: www.astroinvestigators.com

 Change is eternal, and a bumpy road sometimes.
 My marriage to Jodie Forrest, to whom there are many references in this book, dissolved after exactly one complete Saturn cycle.
 These pages are a time capsule; she is still my wife in them.

 Again in keeping with my intention of letting The Night Speaks be something of a time capsule, I’ve retained the original Acknowledgments page.
 Some people mentioned there have left this world, while many have left my life in one way or another.
 The wheels turn.
 The book would not have existed without them, so I here again honor and thank them.

 To that list I would add my faithful and hyper-competent manager, friend, and cyber-wizard, Tony Howard.
 Very little that I do would be possible without him.
 I also thank our dedicated copy editor Carol Czeczot.
 And finally, my gratitude to Michelle Kondos for filling our home with paintings and my heart with light.

 Borrego Springs, California

 Purchase The Night Speaks now in our shop.
+Buy Now

 The Night Speaks is also available on Amazon, or request it from your local bookstore.
 Available in print, Kindle and Nook format.